 Composer, Performer, Instructor

-Paul Safar is a composer as well as pianist.
+Paul Safar is a composer and pianist.
 His original compositions continue the western classical music tradition as well as incorporate his love of jazz, pop and rock styles.
 Paul tries to push his creative abilities in each new project while maintaining accessibility for an audience.
 Although the majority of his output has been piano, chamber, vocal and theatrical pieces, Paul also has two orchestral works, his “Concerto for Electric Guitar” and “Refugium-Snapshots of Denali”.
 Paul is based in Eugene, Oregon but welcomes commissions and collaboration across the miles.

 As a teacher, Paul enjoys a busy piano teaching studio working with students ages 8-80.
 The students present recitals open to the public both independently and through the Oregon Music Teachers Association, Eugene District.